HomeLatest NewsEnterprise ITEnd user spending on IT services in India to reach $15 billion: Gartner

 “A key benefit of crowdsourcing, WAH/teleworking and the gig economy is access to specialized talent that may not all reside in the same area or that may be unwilling to commute to a central location to work.”

-In addition, this model helps mitigate some other business risks, by, for example, providing clear benefits from a business continuity perspective and helping attract buyers from a corporate social responsibility perspective.
+In addition, this model helps mitigate some other business risks, by, for example, providing clear benefits from a business continuity perspective and helping attract buyers from a social responsibility perspective.

 In 2019, managed services and cloud infrastructure services remain the biggest segment in terms of spending on IT services in India, accounting for close to $6 billion.
 The segment represents 40% of the end-user spending on IT services in India.